Increase in false IP complaints + European-based Amazon sellers looking for insurance

 Now the question you may be wondering is why would European-based entities be inquiring about insurance in America?

 In order to get insurance in the United States, you need an entity, or you need an address depending on the state.
-Our attorney, David Miller, who runs our business law department can help you.
-He can walk you through the process of how to get a US corporation, put your IP rights into it and get you insurance.
+We can walk you through the process of how to get a US corporation, put your IP rights into it and get you insurance.
 While the finer details of what each state requires will be taken care of when we put you in touch with Ashlyn, we will get you the insurance you need to get you back to selling.

 If you or anyone you know is dealing with the constant headaches of Amazon, our firm has the expertise and tools to guide you through the process.
 Whether it’s breaking down seller issues, getting you in touch with trusted insurance brokers for Amazon or defending against false IP complaints, we’re here to help.